Skip to content

 • Driver ☸️: A driver is a link between MoonLight to hardware or the network.
 Drivers can both input data or output data.
 Examples:

-• LED drivers (FastLED, Parallel LED Drivers, hub75 panels)
+• LED drivers (FastLED, Parallel LED Drivers)

 • Light driver (Art-Net / DMX)